MicrosoftDocs/winapps-winrt-api/microsoft.ui.windowing/displayarea_getfromwindowid_1017520019.md

 ### -param windowId

-The identifer of the window for which to get the `DisplayArea`.
+The identifier of the window for which to get the `DisplayArea`.

 ### -param displayAreaFallback